Vedem

-Vedem ([We Are] In the Lead) was a Czech-language literary magazine that existed from 1942 to 1944 in the Terezín concentration camp, during the Holocaust.
-It was hand-produced by a group of boys living in the Home One barracks, among them editor-in-chief Petr Ginz and Hanuš Hachenburg.
-Altogether, some 800 pages of Vedem survived World War II.
+Vedem ([We Are] In the Lead) was a Czech-language literary magazine that existed from 1942 to 1944 in the Theresienstadt Ghetto in the ghetto of Terezín during the Holocaust.
+It was hand-produced by a group of teenaged boys, among them editor-in-chief Petr Ginz and Hanuš Hachenburg.
+Altogether, about 800 pages of Vedem survived World War II.

 History of the magazine

-The magazine was written, edited, and illustrated entirely by young boys, aged twelve to fifteen, who lived in Barracks L417, or Home One, which the boys referred to as the Republic of Shkid.
+The Theresienstadt Ghetto is known for its rich cultural life.
+Several boys' houses had their magazines, and Vedem is the best known among them.
+The magazine was written, edited, and illustrated entirely by young boys, aged twelve to fifteen, who lived in Home L417 (Heim L417, also "Boys' Home 1", a former school building).
+The boys referred to the house as the Republic of Shkid.
 The content of Vedem included poems, essays, jokes, dialogues, literary reviews, stories, and drawings.
-The issues were then copied manually and read around the barracks on Friday night.
-For some time, it was also posted on the barracks bulletin board; however, it was decided to discontinue this practice because it was deemed dangerous in case of SS inspections.
+The issues were then copied manually and read around the house.
+For some time, it was also posted on the house bulletin board; however, it was decided to discontinue this practice because it was deemed dangerous in case of SS inspections.

-The inspiration for the authors of Vedem was their teacher, twenty-eight-year-old "Professor" Valtr Eisinger, who was appointed to supervise the boys in that barracks.
-He fostered their love of literature and encouraged them to express themselves creatively, describing both what they witnessed (often in a humorous tone) and their hopes for the future.
-It was probably under his influence that the boys adopted a rocket ship, inspired by Jules Verne, flying past a book to a star, as the symbol of their barracks and of their magazine.
+The inspiration for the authors of Vedem was their teacher, twenty-eight-year-old "Professor" Valtr Eisinger, who was appointed to supervise the boys in that house.
+He fostered their love of literature and encouraged them to express themselves creatively, to describe both what they witnessed (often in a humorous tone) and their hopes for the future.
+It was probably under his influence that the boys adopted a rocket ship, inspired by Jules Verne, flying past a book to a star, as the symbol of their house and their magazine.